creatively-stupid/canvos/README.md

 ## To-do list & Notes

-- sorry for my bad commit messages, I work on features in parallel / over many days and it makes it hard to write useful commit messages.
+- sorry for my bad commit messages, we work on features in parallel / over many days and it makes it hard to write useful commit messages.

 - add more apps